scarpazza/battlecruiser/README.md

 ## Deliverables

-The M122 keyboards come in multiple variants (more details in the next section), most of which employ connectors and protocols not supported by modern PCs.
-The most popular way to use these keyboards on contemporary PCs is via a USB adapter commonly known as Soarer's converter.
-Soarer's converters are inexpensive and easily available on eBay.
+The M122 keyboards come in multiple variants, a few discussed in the next section, which typically employ connectors and protocols not supported by modern PCs.
+The most popular manner to use these keyboards on contemporary PCs is by making or buying a USB adapter commonly known as *Soarer's converter*.

+If you desire a ready-made solution, Soarer's converters are inexpensive and easily available on eBay.

 I am posting: